 Your entire goal in this stage is to ensure that you’re understanding of the messages really aligns to the sender’s meaning.

 You can improve your ability to interpret by focusing on the overall social and political context within which you are operating, and by getting to know the people you are communicating with.

-The third stage of the SIER process is to evaluate the messages you’ve received and interpreted.
+The third stage of the SIER Hierarchy of Active Listening is to evaluate the messages you’ve received and interpreted.

 Again, it’s hugely important to wait until the person you are communicating with has finished their message before forming an opinion on any of the content.